 Please see Appendix J-2 for the Urban Montessori Student and Family Handbook

+INVOLUNTARY REMOVAL

+No student shall be involuntarily removed by the Charter School for any reason unless the parent or guardian of the student has been provided written notice of intent to remove the student no less than five schooldays before the effective date of the action.
+The written notice shall be in the native language of the student or the student’s parent or guardian or, if the student is a foster child or youth or a homeless child or youth, the student’s educational rights holder, and shall inform him or her of the basis for which the pupil is being involuntarily removed and his or her right to request a hearing to challenge the involuntary removal.
+If a parent, guardian, or educational rights holder requests a hearing, the Charter School shall utilize the same hearing procedures specified in the Suspension and Expulsion policies and procedures for expulsions, before the effective date of the action to involuntarily remove the student.
+If the student’s parent, guardian, or educational rights holder requests a hearing, the student shall remain enrolled and shall not be removed until the Charter School issues a final decision.
+As used herein, “involuntarily removed” includes disenrolled, dismissed, transferred, or terminated, but does not include removals for misconduct which may be grounds for suspension or expulsion as enumerated in the Suspension and Expulsion policies and procedures.

 SAFEGUARDS

 In the case of a special education student, or a student who receives 504 accommodations, the School will ensure that it makes the necessary adjustments to comply with the mandates of state and federal laws, including the IDEIA and Section 504 of the Rehabilitation Plan of 1973, regarding the discipline of children with disabilities.
 Prior to recommending expulsion for a Section 504 student or special education student, the charter administrator will convene a review committee to determine 1) if the conduct in question was caused by, or had a direct and substantial relationship to the child’s disability; or 2) if the conduct in question was the direct result of the LEA’s failure to implement the 504 plan or IEP.
 If it is determined that the student’s misconduct was not caused by or had direct and substantial relationship to the child’s disability or the conduct in question was not a direct result of the LEA’s failure to implement the 504 plan or IEP, the student may be expelled.